alex-haw/ArchOnCambio/README.md

 # Status

 As of about 8/10/2018,  Arch is installed and I have xorg with LXDE working well enough that this can be used comfortably enough as a laptop.
 I've worked through plenty of issues already, and there are plenty remaining, but I'm confident these will all be resolved in time and that this will be my everyday device.

+# Installation instructions

+TBD (in progess)

 # To Do